-Figure 19.
-Grafana UI

-For more information about the monitoring please refer to the monitoring section.

 Configure dummy VMs to backup Docker volumes

 The playbook playbooks/config_dummy_vms_for_docker_volumes_backup.yml ensures that you can backup Docker volumes that have been created using the vSphere plugin (vDVS) in SimpliVity.
 There is not a straight-forward way to do this, so you need to use a workaround.
 Since all Docker volumes are going to be stored in the dockvols folder in the datastore(s), you need to create a ‘dummy’ VM per datastore.
 The vmx, vmsd and vmkd files from this VM will have to be inside the dockvols folder, so when these VMs are backed up, the volumes are backed up as well.
 Obviously these VMs don’t need to take any resources and you can keep them powered off.